mauroservienti/milestone.github.io/_posts/is-it-complex-break-it-down.md

 title: "Is it complex?
 Break it down!"
 slug: is-it-complex-break-it-down
 author: Mauro Servienti
 synopsis: "Sometimes, we choose technology based on the perceived complexity or heaviness.
-We focus our decisions on the technical solutions rather than looking deeper at the problems we hire those solutions.
+We focus our decisions on the technical solutions and rather than looking deeper at the problems, we stick with what we know.
 Are we making the right choices?"
 tags:
 - sagas
 - soa